cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-0-run.md

   - For the **`external` context, use your "sandbox" identity**.
 VPN not needed.
   - For the **`internal` context, use your Cloud Ops (GSA SecureAuth) identity**, and join the VPN
 - To prevent getting noise in the scan results (since that causes major confusion when the FedRAMP team processes the ConMon report), review the `Sites` list to ensure only the cloud.gov sites have a small red circle/sight on them (denoting the site will be included).
 Remove any sites not needed by CTRL-clicking on them and selecting `Delete`.
-  - On the `internal` rescan, you can omit `login.fr.cloud.gov` from the sites before spidering/scanning
 - CTRL-click on the context and run the `Spider` scan.
-This takes a little less than an hour.
+This should only take a few minutes.
 - After the `Spider` scan is complete, again CTRL-click on the context and this time run the `Active Scan`.
 - After the Spider and Active scans are complete, export the results:
   - From `Report` menu, select `Generate Report ...`